MohitPareek000/course_delivery_platform/AWS_SES_SETUP.md

    - Check if you receive the OTP email

 3. **Check server logs** for any errors:
-   - Look for "OTP email sent successfully" message
+   - Look for "OTP email sent successfully via AWS SDK" message
    - If errors occur, check your AWS credentials and SES configuration

 ## Email Template